aldolat/private-content/readme.txt

 = The hidden text is similar to the public text.
 Is it possible to stylize it in a different look? =

 Yes, you have to edit the CSS file of your current theme.
-The shortcode generates a &lt;p&gt; HTML tag with two classes:
+The shortcode generates a &lt;p&gt; HTML tag with at most three classes in this order:

 * "private" to stylize all private contents

 * "[role]-content" to stylize the content for that specific [role].

-A third class is added, in case you make a note only for a specific role, for example "contributor-only".
+* "[role]-content-only" to stylize the content for that specific [role] only.

 == Screenshots ==